amremam2004/narrange/readme.txt

 NOTE: If an output file is not specified, the original source file will be overwritten.

 Alternatively, you can run NArrange against a C# project file or solution.
 NOTE: When arranging a project or solution, the original source files will be overwritten.

 If you don't like the default settings in DefaultConfig.xml you can copy it to a new config and specify the modified configuration file in the command line (see narrange-console help).
+NOTE:  Modifying DefaultConfig.xml will not override settings.
+DefaultConfig.xml is provided as an example.
+You must specify the configuration file through the /c:configuration command argument.

+To automatically create a backup of source prior to arranging elements, pass the /b:backup parameter.
+To restore a prior backup, pass the /r:restore parameter.